 This law confirms that the king granted 'naturality' to foreigners "for all the kingdoms of Spain", that is that the law of the 7th of September, 1716 was also being applied to the new representatives of the estate of universities, born from the old parliaments of Aragón, Valencia and Catalonia, who had become part of the Parliament of Castile.
 The decree of 1721 simply said it was enough to consult Aragonese cities in the same way that had been established for Castilian cities in 1716.
 Thus, it was explicitly declared that all the members of the parliament of Castile, each of them individually, and without the need to be gathered in parliament, continued to be competent to 'consent' that the king grant Castilian 'naturality'.
-The innovation was that the Castilian parliament included Aragonese representatives, that it was no longer necessary to convene parliament for 'naturality' had become Spanish 'naturality'.
+The innovation was that the Castilian parliament included Aragonese representatives, that it was no longer necessary to convene parliament for 'naturality', and that 'naturality' was granted for all of Spain.
+In fact, Castilian 'naturality' had become Spanish 'naturality'.
 Finally, it must be emphasized that it was applicable to "the grace of 'naturality' that the king accords", that is, that which the king gave as a mercy, by way of grace, not by way of justice.
 Of the 'naturality' attainable by the rest of the inhabitants, nothing is said, simply because there was no need.
 The king, in changing the awarding of 'naturality' to foreigners, had created its opposite: a new Castilian 'naturality' that had no name at first, included all others, and that by usage came to be called Spanish 'naturality'.